 If you live in New Jersey, New York, Connecticut, or California, you may have started questioning whether it’s worth it to uproot and move to a state with lower property or income tax.
-Residents of these high property and income tax states were hit hard by the new state and local tax deduction cap of $10,000 put into place by the Tax Cuts and Jobs Act of 2017.
+Residents of these high property and income tax states were hit hard by the new state and local tax deduction cap of $10,000 put into place by the Tax Cuts and Jobs Act.
 Before scouring the internet for “best places to live”, let’s take a look at a few things to keep in mind when changing domicile for tax purposes.

 What is Considered as a Domicile?